OWI Revocation Hearing

 - if the BAC is more than .10 but less than .15 then the driver shall be eligible to apply for a temporary restricted license immediately upon revocation if a test was obtained, and shall be ordered to install an approved ignition interlock device on all vehicles owned or operated by the defendant.

-These revocation periods also apply to a person who receives a deferred judgment, except IDOT has the discretion to revoke the defendant’s driver’s license for a period of not less than 30 days nor more than 90 days.
+These revocation periods also apply to a person who receives a deferred judgment, except IDOT has the discretion to revoke the defendant’s driver’s license for not less than 30 days nor more than 90 days.
 Iowa Code § 321J.4(3).

 For a second offense, the court must order IDOT to revoke the driver’s license for two years, and a second-time offender is not eligible for a temporary restricted license for one year, provided the defendant installs an ignition interlock device on the defendant’s vehicle.
 Iowa Code § 321J.4(2),(8).